 - Finish by clicking on Done.

-The cons of this method is that you can’t customize your notifications, and on the other hand, they need Gmail to be open on the browser.
-It can be on another tab or minimized, but it has to be open.
+The downside of this method is that you can’t have custom notifications, and on the other hand, they need Gmail to be open on the browser.
+It can be on another tab or minimized, but it has to remain open.

 Using a Gmail Notifier Add-On